UPPMAX/UPPMAX-documentation/docs/getting_started/login_bianca_console_password.md

     It could be that you've forgotten your password.
 That can happen to all of us.
 You can then reset your password at <https://suprintegration.uppmax.uu.se/getpasswd>

-???- question "What do you mean 'Have you added a 2FA number at the end of your password?'?"

-    When you type your password, this needs to be followed by a two-factor authentication number.

-    For example, if your password is `verysecret` and `314159` is the 2FA number, you should type `verysecret314159`

-???- question "What is the correct 2FA number?"
+???- question "What is the correct 2FA service?"

     The UPPMAX one, titled `[username]@UPPMAX`, for example `sven@UPPMAX`.